Pathfinder - Swashbuckler Deeds Breakdown

 - : Staggering a creature is a great way to prevent it from running away or making a Full Attack.

-(Ex): Assuming that the bleed damage is ongoing, 2 panache points for ongoing constitution bleed is a fantastic option for major enemies.
+(Ex): 2 panache points for ongoing constitution bleed is a fantastic option for major enemies.

 (Ex): Evasion is good on any character, and Swashbucklers have fantastic Reflex saves.
 You also get Uncanny Dodge, which means you get your Nimble AC bonus while flat-footed.

 (Ex): Many Swashbucklers will have Combat Expertise, which will provide a better bonus to AC by this level, but you can use both at once.
 It's not clear if using Fight Defensively as a swift action allows you to make an attack, but I assume that it does, which means you get a free attack as a Swift Action for a Panache point.
-The bonuses and penalties for fighting defensively are also greatly improved, and 5 ranks in Acrobatics will give you an extra +1 to AC.
+The bonuses and penalties for fighting defensively are also greatly improved, and 3 ranks in Acrobatics raises the base bonus from +2 to +3.

 (Ex): This will absolutely save your life.